Skip to main content

 1. Log in to Ancestry Library Edition with your Idea Store library card number and PIN.

 2. Click Search and select Birth, Marriage, & Death, including Parish from the drop-down menu.
-On the right side of the screen you will see an option to narrow your search by collection, which you can use to your search to registers held by London Metropolitan Archives.
+On the right side of the screen you will see an option to narrow your search by collection, which you can use to your search to registers held by The London Archives.

 3. Next, on the search page which comes up, enter whatever relevant information you know about your ancestor and hit Search.